uio-bmi/VirMake/README.md

 An expected structuring of samples and other files looks like this:

         VirMake
-            ./Databases/        % Contains all Databases needed by VirMake ./samples/          % Here is the folder for samples ./workflow/         % Workflow files
+            ./databases/        % Contains all databases needed by VirMake ./samples/          % Here is the folder for samples ./workflow/         % Workflow files
             ./config.yaml       % The generated yaml config file